RosettaCommons/demos/tutorials/rosetta_scripting/README.md

 TaskOperations are the means by which the user controls the packer.
 They specify which residue to repack and/or design, and how to do it.
 TaskOperations are defined in the TASKOPERATIONS section of the XML, and as with the movers, the available types are listed on [the corresponding documentation page](https://www.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/TaskOperations/TaskOperations-RosettaScripts).

 In addition to controlling which positions are designed or repacked, TaskOperations also control details about how sidechains are sampled.
 The default is strictly for on-rotamer sampling, but it's frequently useful to add additional sub-rotameric samples.
-For example, adding plus or minus one standard deviation around the center of each rotamer bin can help the packer to find better side-chain combinations.
+For example, adding plus or minus one standard deviation around the center of each rotamer bin can help the packer to find better sidechain combinations.
 The [ExtraRotamersGeneric](https://www.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/ExtraRotamersGenericOperation) TaskOperation allows you to control the rotamer sampling levels.
 Generally, adding some additional rotamers to chi1 and chi2 is useful, though the cost is a more complex packing problem and longer convergence time.
 (There are other ways to control this.
 For example, the [InitializeFromCommandline](https://www.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/InitializeFromCommandlineOperation) task operation allows you to use the -ex1 -ex2 options on the commandline to control rotamer sampling.)

 So let's create two TaskOperations.
 The first will tell the packer to use only the current amino acid type at each position, and consider only alternative rotamers for that type.
 (Technically, this is *disabling* design -- a minor point that will be important later.)
 The second will enable some extra rotamers.
 In the TASKOPERATIONS section of your script, add a [RestrictToRepacking](https://www.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/RestrictToRepackingOperation) TaskOperation and an [ExtraRotamersGeneric](https://www.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/ExtraRotamersGenericOperation) TaskOperation, giving each a name: